Hannahadora/Hannahadora/README.md

 - 👋 Hi, I’m @Hannahadora
 - 👀 I’m interested in Web development and design
-- 🌱 I’m a frontend developer working with vue frameworks and Nuxtjs
+- 🌱 I’m a frontend developer working with vue Frameworks and REact Framework
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m open to collaborate on projects
-- 📫 How to reach me hejimofor141@uniport.edu.ng or whatsapp on +2347015458847 and chiamakahannah on twitter
+- 📫 How to reach me hannahadora97@gmail.com or whatsapp on +2347015458847 and chiamakahannah on twitter

 <!---
 Hannahadora/Hannahadora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.